Find Affordable College Courses

 Boston, MA

 Boston University landed the #9 spot in the 2023 rankings for the best value medicine programs.
-Located in the city of Boston, Boston U is a private not-for-profit college with a fairly large student population.
+Located in the large city of Boston, Boston U is a private not-for-profit school with a very large student population.

 Full Medicine at Boston University Report